Technogeezer50/24H2_esd2iso/README.md

 (and their servers have been a bit flaky lately), you should remove the partially downloaded ESD file if it exists before rerunning the command.

-Sorry, but there's no "restart interrupted network transfers from the point of failure" available for 24H2_esd2iso like there is for w11arm_esd2iso.
+Sorry, but there's no "restart interrupted network transfers from the point of failure" available for 24H2_esd2iso.
 If the transfer doesn't complete, you'll need to wait for the entire ESD file to download again.
 Trying to keep things simple and not require open source utilities (such as aria2) means that the restart capability isn't available.